The Best Civilisations in Civilization 618 Jul 2018 1

-The classic bellic victory, Domination sees you conquering the world by strength of arms over your less fortunate civilizations.
-In Civ VI, you luckily don’t need to conquer an entire civilization; you just need to control all of the capitals to score the victory.
-As military might walks alongside a healthy economy and scientific progress, you elementarily need to pay attention to those instead of just spamming military units, and the best civilisations to achieve a domination victory are:
+A classic route, Domination sees you conquering the world by strength of arms over your less fortunate civilisations.
+In Civ VI, you fortunately don’t need to conquer an entire civilisation; you just need to control all of the capitals to score the victory.
+As military might walks alongside a healthy economy and scientific progress, you also need to pay attention to those instead of just spamming military units.

 The fact that Scythia’s units gain a +5 Combat Strength attack bonus when engaging damaged foes and heal up to 50 bonus points upon defeating them guarantees the enemy forces dwindle at the same time Scythia maintain their own, pressing the advantage home and making it a formidable adversary.